T. Colin Campbell

 Campbell was one of the lead scientists of the China–Cornell–Oxford Project on diet and disease, set up in 1983 by Cornell University, the University of Oxford, and the Chinese Academy of Preventive Medicine to explore the relationship between nutrition and cancer, heart, and metabolic diseases.
 The study was described by The New York Times as "the Grand Prix of epidemiology".

 Early life and education

-Campbell grew up on a dairy farm.
-He studied pre-veterinary medicine at Pennsylvania State University, where he obtained his B.S. in 1956, then attended veterinary school at the University of Georgia for a year.
-He completed his M.S. in nutrition and biochemistry at Cornell in 1958, where he studied under Clive McCay (known for his research on nutrition and aging), and his Ph.D. in nutrition, biochemistry, and microbiology in 1961, also at Cornell.
+Campbell grew up on a dairy farm and studied pre-veterinary medicine at Pennsylvania State University, where he obtained his B.S. in 1956, then attended veterinary school at the University of Georgia for a year.
+Campbell completed his M.S., Ph.D. and MIT (Research Associate) in nutrition, biochemistry and toxicology at Cornell University.
+He was also a student of Clive McCay, a pioneer in modern biogerontology, known for successfully extending the lifespan of mice through reduced caloric intake and advancing calorie restriction research.